Haroldov/Coursera_Capstone/Final Report.md

 ## 4. Results

+<p align="justify">Firstly, data is plotted in a geographical map to get a notion of the world location.
+In the two following images are shown the neighborhoods in Manhattan and Toronto. </p>
 <p align="center">
   <img src="https://github.com/Haroldov/Coursera_Capstone/blob/master/Images/ny_nocl.PNG" width="350" title="hover text">
   <img src="https://github.com/Haroldov/Coursera_Capstone/blob/master/Images/to_nocl.PNG" width="350" title="hover text">
 </p>

+<p align="justify">Secondly, the cluster algorithm is implemented.
+For this purpose, it is necessary to have a prior idea about the number of clusters.
+Therefore, the mean squared error (MSE) is plotted vs the number of clusters.
+The number of clusters start with a value of 1 increasing until a value of 10.
+This chart is shown in the image below. </p>

 <p align="center">
   <img src="https://github.com/Haroldov/Coursera_Capstone/blob/master/Images/clustersel.PNG" width="350" title="hover text">
 </p>

+As it is expected, the MSE decreases over the number of clusters.
+The elbow method here is implemented in order to select the appropriate number of groups.
+In this case, it is possible to see that the elbow is found more or less arround 5.
+The MSE found below this number shows little changes rather than big ones.
+Finally, once the number of clusters is fixed, the clustering algorithm is repeated through samples and each neighborhood is labeled according to the clusters found.

+For visualization purposes, the geographical data is again plotted but with different colors.
+Each color represents the cluster for which that neighborhood belongs.
+This image is shown below.

 <p align="center">
   <img src="https://github.com/Haroldov/Coursera_Capstone/blob/master/Images/ny_cl.PNG" width="350" title="hover text">